-Move it or lose it is an old saying that has been bantered around casually for decades, but it is now an aphorism supported by scientific evidence.
-It applies to all athletes and especially-so for masters and beyond.
+Move it or lose it is an old adage that has been bantered around casually for decades, but it is now an aphorism supported by scientific evidence.
+It applies to all athletes and especially so for masters and beyond.

 For example, the simple act of not eating in bed, but moving to a table will slow the rapid decline.

 For the mature athletes, according to van Loon, Sarcopenia does not happen in a gradual or linear decline as the years and decades pass by, but in staccato steps during times of inactivity.

 Visualize the illustration of a staircase as a line graph where there is a deep loss in a short period of time.

 Muscle loss can happen at a rate of up to approximately 20-times that of muscle gain when built back through strenuous physical resistance exercise.
 For example, after hip replacement, it takes 16 to 24 months for the muscle to return when actively participating in a program to return the muscle to normal.
 Older or sedentary patients may never return to previous muscular strength at the surgery site.

 At times of inactivity, due to surgery or sickness, one week of bed rest can result in a loss of muscle that will take approximately six months to completely re-build.